 Rewi’s Last Stand / The Last Stand

-"It is more important that New Zealanders should have produced this film than that they should see one hundred films from Hollywood.
-In the film your nation expresses itself.
-It is a good film, and I am surprised how near to producing a Cecil B. de Mille spectacle Mr. Hayward has come." – The Dominion, 21 June 1940.
+"It is more important that New Zealanders should have produced this film than that they should see one of hundred films from Hollywood.
+It is a good film, and I am surprised how near to producing a Cecil B. de Mille-spectacle Mr Hayward has come." — John Grierson (the Film Commissioner for the Canadian Government)

 No prints of the original (Rewi’s Last Stand) are known to survive, although the cut-down version – The Last Stand has survived – and it has been confused with Rewi’s Last Stand ever since!